rocketlabdelta/info-central/construction/easyglassing.md

 To fill the weave pattern of the cloth so that it is smooth, “Kilz” is a high-solids primer in a spray can that will fill the weave and sands easily.
 A 4” tube will use about an entire can, so buy enough for your project.
 Home Deopt carries Kilz in the paint department.

-Submitted by Jon H. Ruehle
+Submitted by: Jon H. Ruehle